-Section 10 - Protection of the identity of pupils receiving free school lunches or milk
+Section 10 - Protection of the identity of pupils receiving free school lunches

-- 5.9 Sub-section 10(6) provides for local authorities and governing bodies to have regard to guidance issued by Welsh Ministers in relation to the protection of the identity of pupils receiving free school lunches or milk - 5.10 This will ensure that all authorities benefit from best practice that is developed in relation to this issue. - 5.11 As the provision of guidance is the lowest level of delegated power, it is not appropriate for any Assembly procedure to apply to it.
+- 5.9 Sub-section 10(6) provides for Welsh Ministers to issue guidance to local education authorities in relation to the protection of the identity of pupils receiving free school lunches. - 5.10 This will ensure that all authorities benefit from best practice that is developed in relation to this issue. - 5.11 As the provision of guidance is the lowest level of delegated power, it is not appropriate for any Assembly procedure to apply to it, though it is a matter to which Ministers may refer in their Annual Report to the Assembly under section 6.